Skip to main content

 Use a two-step hiring check: confirm the credential, then confirm escalation coverage.
 A common failure mode is hiring based on PTIN alone.
 Some preparers with limited rights cannot represent clients in appeals or collection matters even if they prepared the return.
 If your situation also involves mobility or residency questions, Canada Tax Residency Ties for Freelancers Who Move Often covers a related fact-pattern issue.

-Representation lines matter most when a case stops being a normal IRS administrative matter and starts moving toward court or higher legal risk.
+Representation lines matter most when a case stops looking like a normal IRS administrative matter and starts moving toward court or higher legal risk.
 That is where hiring mistakes get expensive.

 The first three rows are straightforward because IRS guidance is explicit.
 EAs, CPAs, and attorneys have unlimited representation rights before the agency, including audits, collection or payment matters, and appeals.
 The harder part is escalation.